mazedigital/Web-Ticker/README.markdown

 ## Licence

 This software is free for Personal use however Donations would be appreciated in Commercial Applications where the developer or owner is to make financial benefit.
-Donations are not requied and I will not check weather someone 'paid' the donation or no, however it would be appreciated if you find the ticker useful to your needs.
+Donations are not requied and I will not check whether someone 'paid' the donation or no, however it would be appreciated if you find the ticker useful to your needs.

 The (full dual-licence is available to read here)[https://github.com/jonmifsud/Web-Ticker/blob/master/licence.md]